EagleAdelaide/CalibrationAttention-CalAttn-/README.md

 This will:

-1. Train all CIFAR-10/100 models
+1. Train CIFAR-100 DeiT-S CalAttn for seeds 0/1/2
-2. Run TS, SATS
+2. Run TS and SATS on each checkpoint
-3. Evaluate all metrics
-4. Dump JSON logs for direct table generation

 ---